 Note: Keep in mind that serving your application through HTTPS, forces you to use WebSockets Secure (WSS) if you are using websockets to control your application server.

-21.1 Securing Application Servers
+21.1 Securing client applications

-21.1.1 Configure a Java server to use HTTPS
+21.1.1 Configure Java applications to use HTTPS

 - The application needs a certificate in order to enable HTTPS: - Request a certificate from a local certification authority. - Create an self-signed certificate.